2008 United States House of Representatives elections in Texas: District 1

+Predictions

 District 2

 Republican Ted Poe of Humble was one of four Republicans who defeated a Democratic challenger (Nick Lampson, now representing District 22) in the 2004 elections.
 Poe won 56% of the vote in 2004 and 66% in 2006, making him one of only a handful of Republicans who gained from the previous election (In 2006, Democrats, who won control of the House from Republicans, generally improved on their 2004 margins).
 The district stretches from the northern Harris County and Houston suburbs of Spring and Kingwood to southern Liberty County and much of the Golden Triangle region.
 Poe was renominated, while no Democrats ran in the 2008 primary.
 The Libertarian Party nominated Craig Wolfe.

+Predictions

 District 3

 Longtime Republican Sam Johnson of Plano was 78 in 2008 but chose not to retire.
 He won the Republican nomination.
 Tom Daley was the Democratic nominee and Christopher J. Claytor was the Libertarian nominee.

 This district includes several northern and northeastern suburbs of Dallas, including southwestern Collin County (including Plano and McKinney) and northeastern Dallas County including large portions of Garland and Richardson, as well as some northern portions of Dallas itself.
 The district is heavily Caucasian, upper-middle class, and Republican, with incomes averaging around the $75,000 range.

+Predictions

 District 4

 Republican Ralph Hall of Rockwall, the oldest living member of the House of Representatives at the time, faced Democratic nominee Glenn Melancon.
 CQ Politics considered the race 'Safe Republican'.

 Hall has represented the district since 1980, first elected as an "old-time" conservative Democrat before becoming a Republican in 2004.
 He won the 2008 primary election, defeating foreign relations expert Joshua Kowert; businessman and NASCAR team owner Gene Christensen; and former Frisco mayor Kathy Seei.

 This Northeast Texas district encompasses the Ark-La-Tex, the Rockwall County suburbs of Dallas, and the Sherman–Denison area.

+Predictions

 District 5

 Jeb Hensarling, a Republican from Dallas, was first elected in 2002 to a heavily Republican district comprising east Dallas and its neighboring suburbs, and stretching to the south and east to a number of small East Texas counties.
 A favorite among fiscal conservatives in Texas, Hensarling is a potential challenger for the U.S. Senate in 2012 should the incumbent Republican, Kay Bailey Hutchison, retire.
 In 2008, Hensarling is expected to win another term in this district despite recent Democratic gains in Dallas County.
 Hensarling was renominated, while no Democrats ran in the 2008 primary.

+Predictions

 District 6

 Twelve-term Republican Joe Barton of Ennis was the chair of the House Energy and Commerce Committee until Democrats took over the House in 2006.
 The district stretches from Arlington southward to several east central Texas counties all the way to Trinity County, which is west of Lufkin and is heavily Republican.
 Barton won the 2008 primary, and faced Democratic winner Ludwig Otto in the general election.